Tofferbear/WorksOnMyMachine/RandomReactStuff/visify/README.md

 - Renders reactive visuals in-browser using Web Audio API
 - Supports waveform, frequency, and custom visual modes
 - Runs entirely client-side—no recording, no storage
+- This is a work in progress and is still far from being done

 ## 🚀 Getting Started
 npm install